How does software asset management benefit CFOs?

 Such a significant first year ROI can justify the expense of the necessary SAM tools and expertise and deliver a surplus to be used elsewhere in the business.
 Going forward, it is reckoned the savings will be 5% a year to continue to help to fund SAM.

-Their main tool in this assault is the audit.
+Their main tool in this assault is the software audit.
 Written into your software license agreement there is no escape from it.
 There is now a 65% chance that you will experience 1 or more vendor audits a year.
 These are disruptive and costly to defend against (witness the recent case of Mars as a typical example).
 The end result of an audit for those organizations with no SAM program is typically a ‘true-up’ bill for unlicensed software your organization is using and a potential fine.

 All of which can amount to millions of dollars – unbudgeted.
 Some organizations accept this as business-as-usual.
 In fact we know of one organization that sets aside $1 million a year specifically to deal with the outcomes of being non-compliant at an audit.
 And let’s not forget the lost opportunity costs whilst your folks are busy responding to a vendor audit rather than growing your business.